The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Measurement-Based and Blind Quantum Computation

-Blind quantum computing is a term that encompasses an array of cryptographic quantum computational protocols (see e.g. \cite{broadbent2009universal,mantri2017flow,morimae2013blind,morimae2014verification} and the review \cite{fitzsimons2017private}), many of which build upon, or are inspired by, aspects derived from MBQC.
+Blind quantum computing (BQC) refers to an array of cryptographic quantum computational protocols (see e.g. \cite{broadbent2009universal,mantri2017flow,morimae2013blind,morimae2014verification} and the review \cite{fitzsimons2017private}), many of which build upon aspects derived from MBQC.
 In very broad terms, a BQC protocol consists of a client, who has limited computational power, interacting with a server (multi-party variants also exist), who has quantum computational capabilities, in order to carry out a desired computation in such a way that the latter is ``blind'' to the details.
 A range of theoretical tools for modelling quantum cryptographic protocols and analysing their security exist (see e.g. \cite{portmann2017causal,maurer2005abstract} and the review \cite{portmann2022security}).

-In this work, we consider one specific BQC protocol, that of Mantri et al. \cite{mantri2017flow} (discussed in the next subsection), and our main method of security analysis consists of calculating the comb min-entropy applied to the corresponding classical comb, $D_{\client}$, which we define below (\Cref{subsec:D_client}).
-In \Cref{subsec:single_round_thm}, by establishing a strictly positive lower bound for the min-entropy of $D_{\client}$, which means the server must still learn more information in order to know the client's choice of computation with certainty, we prove the partial security of the protocol for a single round.
-We further provide a simple example of the protocol run on a three-qubit graph state that obtains the lower bound.
-In \Cref{subsec:multi_round_blindness}, we extend the security analysis to multiple rounds by considering a comb $D_{\client}^{(m)}$, where a positive lower bound is again shown for all rounds $m$, and comment on the consequences for the blindness of the protocol in this case.
+We provide an outline of some aspects of cryptographic security analysis based on the min-entropy at the start of the next section.